Peter Attia, M.D. | NuSI President, Director

 John Schilling, M.D. | Chairman of the Board

-John is an Operating Director and leads the Healthcare Operations at TPG Capital, a leading global private equity firm.
-Prior to joining TPG, John was a Corporate Officer and Vice President of Sales and Marketing for the US Pharmaceutical business at Abbott Laboratories, where he had responsibility for multiple franchises, including Primary Care, Endocrinology, Oncology, Renal, Virology, Mature Products, and Managed Care.
-Previously, John was a partner at McKinsey and Company, where he served clients across the healthcare landscape.
-John received his B.S. from Duke University, his M.S. in Biomedical Engineering from Johns Hopkins University, where he was a Bozzelli Scholar, and his M.D. from the University of Chicago.
-Following medical school, John conducted his residency training in General Surgery at the Johns Hopkins Hospital.
+John is Partner and member of the Global Operations team at TPG Capital.
+At TPG, John has responsibility for leading the Operations efforts for and supporting the investment activity in the Healthcare Portfolio Companies.
+John was a Corporate Officer and Vice President of Sales and Marketing for the US Pharmaceutical business at Abbott Laboratories.
+While at Abbott, he had P&L responsibility for multiple franchises, including Primary Care, Endocrinology, Oncology, Renal, Virology, Mature Products, along with contracting for US Managed Care and Trade.
+Before joining Abbott, John was a partner at McKinsey and Company, where he served clients across the healthcare landscape – focusing on growth, mergers and acquisitions, commercialization of new products and services, and corporate strategy.
+John received his Bachelor’s degree with Distinction in Biomedical and Electrical Engineering from Duke University, his Master’s degree in Biomedical Engineering from Johns Hopkins University, where he was a Bozzelli Scholar, and his M.D. with Honors from the University of Chicago.
+Following medical school, John conducted his residency training in General Surgery at the Johns Hopkins Hospital and School of Medicine.

 Saum Sutaria, M.D. | Director